English Deutsch Español Short Biography:

 , a piece commissioned by a consortium of 35 American orchestras in honor of Henry Fogel; and Sign of the Leviathan

 , written for hornist James Sommerville and the Tanglewood Music Festival.
-He is currently working on a commission for the Metropolitan Opera.

 His works are published by Boosey & Hawkes.
 In addition to Ainadamar